 How do I become a Certified Food Protection Manager in Florida?

-If you are looking to get your food manager certification in Florida, you need to study up on food safety with a trusted resource and pass an ANSI-accredited exam.
-Learn2Serve by 360training can help!
-We're an ANSI-CFP-accredited provider and our course and exam meet Florida requirements.
-Get started now!
+If you are looking to get your food manager certification in Florida, you need to study up on food safety with approved training and pass an ANSI-accredited exam.
+Learn2Serve® by 360training can help!
+We're an ANSI-CFP-accredited provider and our course and exam meet Florida food safety requirements.
+Get started now and get certified!

 What are the Florida food safety regulations?